MohammedAK1991/MohammedAK1991/README.md

 ### Hola!! 🤘🏻🤘🏻🤘🏻

-I'm a Full Stack Developer in love with React.
+I'm a Full Stack Developer currently working for www.joinqoala.com .
 Most recently I've been enjoying playing with Typescript and levelling up my testing game with Jest, Cypress & RTL.
 My tech stack includes (but is not limited to) React, Redux, React Query, Express, Koa, MongoDB, Node.js, TypeScript, Angular.

 Currently working on